SushmithaSree8/TravelBehaviour-Safety/README.md

 ## Files

 - Data Extraction.ipynb : Jupyter notebook to extract the required data from the orginal data sources
+- Data Exploration and Wrangling.ipynb: Jupyter notebook with initial exploration of the data and data cleaning steps

 - Key_Indicators-HCE_66th_Rd-Report.pdf: Reference for understanding the data columns